-Howard Eissenstat is an associate professor of Middle East history at St. Lawrence University and a non-resident senior fellow at the Project on Middle East Democracy.
+Howard Eissenstat is an associate professor of history at St. Lawrence University and a nonresident senior fellow at the Project on Middle East Democracy.

 Anthony Elghossain is a lawyer and writer based in Beirut and a nonresident scholar at the Middle East Institute.

 Golnaz Esfandiari is a senior correspondent with Radio Free Europe/Radio Liberty.

-Jon Fraenkel is a professor of comparative politics in the School of History, Philosophy, Political Science and International Relations at Victoria University of Wellington, New Zealand.
+Jon Fraenkel is a professor of comparative politics at Victoria University of Wellington.

-Dustin Gilbreath is the deputy research director of CRRC-Georgia and communications manager at Transparify.
+Dustin Gilbreath is the deputy research director of CRRC Georgia and the communications manager at Transparify.

-Alyssa Maraj Grahame is a visiting assistant professor of government at Bowdoin College.
+Alyssa Maraj Grahame is a visiting assistant professor of politics at Bates College.

-Liutauras Gudžinskas is an associate professor of comparative politics at the Institute of International Relations and Political Science of Vilnius University and editor-in-chief of the Baltic Journal of Political Science.
+Liutauras Gudžinskas is an associate professor of comparative politics at Vilnius University.

-Ted A. Henken is an associate professor of sociology and Latin American studies at Baruch College, City University of New York.
+Ted A. Henken is an associate professor in the Department of Sociology and Anthropology at Baruch College, City University of New York.

-Hannah Hills is an associate at The Governance Group.
+Hannah Hills is a human rights consultant at The Governance Group.

 Jonathan Hulland is a senior program officer with the American Jewish World Service.